reiner-os4os/ssd-dss/REST-server_deployment/README.md

 As we are using docker we need to modify the run_server.sh file.
 Therefore we need to integrate the --host=0.0.0.0 --port=5000 into the file.

-!!!
-The directory rest-api contains a simple REST API server for the [here the hello fod model will be integrated] using BPTK and Flask.

 Follow these steps to run the server locally
 - Open a new terminal in Juptyer lab
     !!Note as we have it in a container it needs to be a terminal in Jupyter, do not work from your local terminal!!